 While you’re learning to tattoo, art has to be the sole focus of your life.
 It’s the cost of entry into the industry and everyone has to do it.

 Think You Have the Traits of a Successful Tattoo Artist?

 If you’re committed to constantly growing each of the traits in this list, then you have what it takes to be a successful tattoo artist.

-In the Artist Accelerator Program, you not only learn tattoo basics and techniques, but you’ll also discover the best ways to continually improve as an artist, organize your materials, share your passion with others, and more so you can continue to cultivate the traits that will make you a successful tattoo artist.
+In the Artist Accelerator Program, you not only learn tattooing techniques, but you’ll also discover the best ways to continually improve as an artist and receive tattoo advice from our instructors so you can continue to cultivate the traits that will make you a professional tattoo artist.

 Ready to turn your passion for art into a career?

-Click get started to learn more about the Artist Accelerator Program.
+Click get started to learn more about the Artist Accelerator Program and start tattooing today.